-The Pfizer/BioNTech vaccine is the first COVID-19 vaccine authorized for use in the U.S. The companies released promising interim results from a phase 3 trial on Nov.
+The Pfizer/BioNTech vaccine is the first COVID-19 vaccine authorized for use in the U.S. and the first to be fully approved by the FDA.
+The companies released promising interim results from a phase 3 trial on Nov.
 9, and on Nov.
-18 announced a final efficacy of 95% in preventing disease among adults without prior evidence of a SARS-CoV-2 infection.
+18 announced an efficacy of 95% in preventing disease.

 Two days later, the company submitted its application to the FDA to receive an emergency use authorization, or EUA, for its vaccine in people 16 years of age and older.
 The FDA conducted a thorough review — including an analysis of the raw data — of the vaccine’s safety and efficacy, and issued an EUA on Dec.
 11.

 A day prior to the FDA’s authorization, an outside panel of experts advising the agency also backed the vaccine in a 17 to 4 vote, with one abstention, that based on the evidence available, “the benefits of the Pfizer-BioNTech COVID-19 Vaccine outweigh its risks for use in individuals 16 years of age and older.”